SimplGy/s3-txt-ui/README.md

 ## Set Up

+1. Create an AWS S3 bucket to use as a source of text files.
+For it to work with this application, you'll have to [configure permissions](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html#getting-started-browser-iam-role) and [enable CORS](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html#getting-started-browser-create-bucket).
+If you've never used S3 this project might be a bit difficult to set up, but I believe you can do it.
-You need to configure the application to point to your s3 bucket. to do this, create a file `src/.s3cfg.js`.
+2. Configure the application to point to an s3 bucket that hosts your text files. to do this, create a file `src/.s3cfg.js`.
 You can use `src/.s3cfg-EXAMPLE.js` as a starting point.

 ## Start Developing